So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 Today, inerrancy generally reflects a viewpoint to the effect that the Bible is “without error or fault in all its teaching.”
 Or at a minimum, that “Scripture in its original manuscripts (whether those manuscripts are available or not) would not and could not affirm anything that is contrary to fact.

-Infallibility has come to be defined with a somewhat lesser standard that what the scriptures say regarding matters of faith and Christian practice are wholly useful and true but that passages providing historical or scientific details, which may be irrelevant to matters of faith and Christian practice, may contain errors.
+Infallibility has come to be defined with a somewhat lesser standard that what the scriptures say regarding matters of faith and Christian practice are wholly useful and true.
+However, passages providing historical or scientific details, which may be irrelevant to matters of faith and Christian practice, may contain errors.

 Nicene Creed (325 and as revised in 381): There is no direct mention of the role of scripture, authenticity, or authority except for 381 citation with Council of Constantinople that: “On the third day he (the Son) rose again in accordance with the Scriptures …”